YTread Logo

 fakes in the art world the mystery conman dw documentary

-I was there and I looked at it and for me I was screaming that it was a fake.
-I was quite in awe, so I bought the catalog and found it even less convincing.
-I mean there are a lot of fakes out there and even the best of us can fall for a fake that's completely better on Keisel silly there's nothing. more to say, I published a lecture I gave here in Hara in the form of a museum pamphlet and expressed my own opinion that, in my opinion, it is beyond doubt that the piece in question is from the ancient
+I was there and I looked at it and it was screaming at me that it was a fake.
+I was quite amazed, so I bought the catalog and found it even less convincing.
+I mean there are a lot of fakes and even the best of us can fall for a fake, there is nothing more to say, so I published the lecture I gave here in Hal in the form of a museum pamphlet and expressed my own opinion that, in In my opinion, there is no doubt that the piece under consideration is from the ancient

 world